 Search for training contracts, vacation schemes and law open days on targetjobs.

 Application checklist: second-year law or final-year non-law students

 - Research, research, research!
 Where do you want to work?
 What areas of law would you like to practise?

 - Draft a CV and get it checked by a careers adviser at your university careers service.

-- Non-law students: apply for winter vacation placements (most deadlines fall in October and November).
+- Non-law students: apply for winter vacation schemes or placements (most deadlines fall in October and November).

 - Law students: research Easter and summer vacation placements.